List of presidents of the United States by military service

-Of the 45 men who have served as president of the United States, 31 had prior military service, and 14 had none.
-Their service ranks range from private in a state militia to general of the army.
+Of the 45 men who have served as president of the United States, 30 had prior military service, and 16 had none.
+Their ranks range from private in a state militia to general of the army.
+Many presidents gained prominence through service in major conflicts such as the American Revolutionary War, the American Civil War, and World War II.
+In contrast, several later wars, including the Vietnam War and the Global War on Terror, produced few presidents with direct combat experience, reflecting broader changes in military structure, conscription, and civil–military relations.